Accepted Manuscript File Formats

 Some important points to remember:

-* Take special care of the punctuation convention as described in the above-mentioned examples.
+- Take special care of the punctuation convention as described in the examples as mentioned above.

-* Abstracts, unpublished data and personal communications (which can only be included if prior permission has been obtained) should not be given in the reference section but they may be mentioned in the text and details provided as footnotes.
+- Abstracts, unpublished data, and personal communications (which can only be included if prior permission has been obtained) should not be given in the reference section, but they may be mentioned in the text and details should be provided as footnotes.

-• All illustrations should be provided in camera-ready form, suitable for reproduction (which may include reduction) without re-touching
+- All illustrations should be provided in the camera-ready form, suitable for reproduction (which may include reduction) without retouching.

-• Photographs, Charts and diagrams are all to be referred to as “Figure(s)” and should be numbered consecutively in order to which they are referred.
-They should accompany the manuscript. but should not be included within the text.
+- Photographs, charts, and diagrams are all to be referred to as "Figure(s)" and should be numbered consecutively to which they are referred.
+They should accompany the manuscript but should not be included in the text.

-• All illustrations should be clearly marked on the back with the figure number and the author’s name.
+- All illustrations should be clearly numbered.
 All figures are required to have a caption.
 Captions should be supplied on a separate sheet.

-Tables: Tables should be numbered consecutively and each table typed on a separate sheet.
+Tables: Tables should be numbered consecutively, and each table typed on a separate sheet.
 Footnotes to tables should be typed below the tables and should be referred to by superscript lowercase letters.
-No vertical rules should be used Tables should not duplicate result presented elsewhere in the manuscript.
-(E.g.in graphy)
+No vertical rules should be used.
+Tables should not duplicate result presented elsewhere in the manuscript (e.g. in the graph).

 All journals published by Lifescience Global follow the peer review system designed for each article published.

-- In case of theme issue on a particular topic, the appointed Guest Editor is responsible to conduct peer review and submit full review reports along with accepted manuscripts of the journal.
+- In case of a theme issue on a particular topic, the appointed Guest Editor is responsible for conducting a peer review and submitting full review reports along with accepted manuscripts of the journal.

 All articles are subject to plagiarism check on submission.
-Specialized industry approved software (including CROSS CHECK and PLAGIARISM CHECKER X) are used to evaluate all submissions.
+Professionally-recognised software (including CROSS CHECK and PLAGIARISM CHECKER X) is used to evaluate all submissions.